Kelvinson/selfsupervised/README.md

 Do `pip install -r requirements.txt` and `pip install -e vendor/...`

+Make sure the paths in `ss/path.py` are fine.

 # Docker instructions

 Set up AWS IAM account and Docker account with credentials.